-Year Ended December 31, 1, 2016 2015 2014 Unrecognized tax benefit Unrecognized tax benefit at the beginning of the period \$ 729 \$ 729 \$ Gross increases - tax positions in prior period 105 Gross decreases - tax positions in prior period Gross increases - tax positions in current period 729 Settlements Unrecognized tax benefit at the end of the period \$ 834 \$ 729 \$ 729
+Year Ended December 31, 2017 2016 2015 Unrecognized tax benefit Unrecognized tax benefit at the beginning of the period \$ 834 \$ 729 \$ 729 Gross increases - tax positions in prior period 103 105 Gross decreases - tax positions in prior period Gross increases - tax positions in current period Settlements Unrecognized tax benefit at the end of the period \$ 937 \$ 834 \$ 729 -

-We have analyzed filing positions in all of the federal, state and foreign jurisdictions where it is required to file income tax returns, as well as all open tax years in these jurisdictions.
-As of December 31, 2016, the Company recorded \$0.8 million of unrecognized tax benefits, all of which would impact our effective tax rate, if recognized.
+We have analyzed filing positions in all of the federal, state and foreign jurisdictions where we are required to file income tax returns, as well as all open tax years in these jurisdictions.
+As of December 31, 2017, the Company recorded \$0.9 million of unrecognized tax benefits, all of which would impact our effective tax rate, if recognized.
 We do not anticipate that our unrecognized tax benefits will materially change within the next 12 months.
 The Company has not accrued any penalties and interest for its unrecognized tax benefits.
 Other than the unrecognized tax benefit recorded, we believe that our income tax filing positions and deductions will be sustained upon audit, and we do not anticipate any other adjustments that will result in a material change to our financial position.
 We may, from time to time, be assessed interest or penalties by tax jurisdictions, although any such assessments historically have been minimal and immaterial to our financial results.
-Our policy for recording interest and penalties associated with audits and unrecognized tax benefits is to record such items as a component of income tax in our Consolidated Statements of (Loss) Income and Comprehensive (Loss) Income.
+Our policy for recording interest and penalties associated with audits and unrecognized tax benefits is to record such items as a component of income tax in our Statements of Loss.

 We are subject to taxation in the U.S. and various states and foreign jurisdictions.
 We have a number of federal and state income tax years still open for examination as a result of our net operating loss carry forwards.
 Accordingly, we are subject to examination for both U.S. federal and some of the state tax returns for the years 2004 to present.
-For the remaining state, local and foreign jurisdictions, with some exceptions, we are no longer subject to examination by tax authorities for years before 2013.
+For the remaining state, local and foreign jurisdictions, with some exceptions, we are no longer subject to examination by tax authorities for years before 2014.

-18. SEGMENT INFORMATION
+17. SEGMENT INFORMATION

 Operating segments are components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision-making group in deciding how to allocate resources and in assessing performance.
 Our chief operating decision-making group consists of the Chief Executive Officer and the Chief Financial Officer.
 This group manages the business, allocates resources and measures profitability based on our operating segments.
-The operating segments are reviewed separately because each represents products that can be sold separately to our customers.
+The operating segments are managed and reviewed separately as each represents products that can be sold separately to our customers.